-- case conferences:

-- service rounds;

-- · team meetings; and

-- clinical documentation related to these activities is also included.
+- interdisciplinary/multidisciplinary conferences (when service is not present); - informal meetings with other staff that are service recipient specific; - · team meetings; - completion of referrals; and - clinical documentation related to these activities is also included.

 Note: Clinical documentation includes those activities related to the service recipient records, including documentation of assessment findings, service planning, intervention/treatment plans, discharge plans, specific interventions provided and preparation or review of reports, written opinions, etc. Time spent on documentation should be recorded under the appropriate category of assessment, therapeutic intervention or consultation/collaboration, depending on the nature of the documentation.